iTartar/iTartar/README.md

 # 💫 About Me:
 • 🎭 I'm someone who enjoys creating small projects that might be useful for others, and I'm not really a programming enthusiast.
-All these <br>         projects are just for having fun.<br>• 💻 Experience revolves around Python and Laravel.<br>
+All these projects are just for having fun. <br> • 💻 Experience revolves around Python and Laravel.<br>

 ## 🌐 Socials: